-Liam hated that the entire school now knew his sexual preferences but, since on a practical level his situation hadn’t changed too much, he decided to act more mature and just ignore the rumors.
+Liam hated that he had been outed to the entire school but, since on a practical level his situation hadn’t changed too much, he decided to act more mature and just ignore the rumors.
 At the same time, he couldn’t wait for class to end to go meet Dan in the library.
 Liam liked talking with him while studying.
 He had found out that Dan wasn’t only cool and fascinating, he was smart too.
-He even explained to Liam some physics formulas he hadn’t understood completely, and helped him prepare for his exams while studying for his own.
+He even explained to Liam some physics formulas he hadn’t understood completely and helped him prepare for his exams while studying for his own.

 “I went to a good school in Uptown,” he explained to Liam.
 “I studied most of these things in middle school, so I just have to remember them.”